ZihaoXuan/zihaoxuan.github.io/_pages/about.md

 - *2017.09 - 2023.06*, PhD in Electronic Science and Technology, School of Microelectronics, University of Science and Technology of China.
 - *2013.09 - 2017.06*, Bachelor in Electronic Packaging Technology, School of Mechano-Electronic Engineering, Xidian University. **GPA: 3.86/4.00, Rank:1/33**

+# 💻 Work Experience
+- *2023.10 - Present*, •	Postdoctoral Fellow in AI Chip Center for Emerging Smart System, The Hong Kong University of Science and Technology.

 # 🎖 Honors and Awards
 - *2015* National Inspirational Scholarship.
 - *2016* National Scholarship.